 If you can’t consolidate all your loans or you still have staggered interest rates with various lenders, establish a target debt and use the “stack method” to pay it all back.
-This is a type of business debt schedule to help you visualize, and pay off, your debt.
+This is a type of debt schedule to help you visualize and pay off your debt.

-Whether its credit card debt or bank loans, the interest rate on each can greatly inhibit your ability to effectively pay down the principle loan amount.
-This is why you should aim to pay down high interest rate loans first—the debt with the highest interest rate that you’ll be focusing on first is called your “target debt.”
+Whether it’s credit card debt or bank loans, the interest rate on each can greatly inhibit your ability to effectively pay down the principal loan amount.
+This is why you should aim to pay down high-interest-rate loans first—the debt with the highest interest rate that you’ll be focusing on first is called your “target debt.”
 When calculated over time, paying down this “target debt” saves you and your organization more money in the long run.

 To start, make a list of all of your minimum monthly payments, and make sure they are covered.
 Then, look at your highest-interest debt balance and determine how much above the minimum payment you can pay each month.
 This additional amount is sometimes called “stack repayment.”

-Once the first loan is paid off, apply that amount to the debt with the next-highest interest.
+Once the first loan is paid off, apply that repayment amount to the debt with the next-highest interest.
 Once that second debt is paid off, take that compound amount to attack the next debt, and so on.

 Of course, this method takes discipline and close monitoring, but eventually, you’ll start to see your debt load decline.

 Simply put, the more cash you can generate, the faster you can reduce your small business debt.
-These are just some suggestions that may help you increase monthly income to your business:
+Easier said than done, we know.
+These are just some suggestions that may help you increase the monthly income to your business: